 This location is the flagship store for The Cup Cake People – it is located across from the area formerly known as Discovery Mills – at 1860 Duluth Highway, Suite 404 in Lawrenceville, Georgia – a suburb northeast of Atlanta.

 This design/build project involved remodeling an existing 1950’s 1,000 square foot ranch home on a small lake in Alpharetta, Georgia.
-Chandlee and Sons Construction expanded the client’s home into a dramatic 4,000 square feet through the construction of additions that included a master bedroom suite, a luxurious bathroom and a great room with surround sound and 14 foot vaulted ceilings.
+Chandlee Construction expanded the client’s home into a dramatic 4,000 square feet through the construction of additions that included a master bedroom suite, a luxurious bathroom and a great room with surround sound and 14 foot vaulted ceilings.
 Other additions included a screened porch, closets, and a garage with a sundeck on the roof.
 The scope of the project also included building over parts of the existing structure and relocating the laundry room to the main floor.

 The property was graded to accommodate the necessary utilities and the home’s additions.
 Retaining walls were constructed, a lake irrigation system was installed for the yard and the client’s swimming pool was repaired.

 The scope of the McGill project was the ground up construction of a third garage that adjoined an existing two bay garage located at the front of the three story house on a very small lot.
 This included matching exactly the exterior and interior paint colors, the roofing material and the light fixtures.
 The scope of the project was expanded to include the installation of new hardwood flooring throughout the main floor of the home, the redesign of the family room fireplace and new landscaping.
 The total square footage of this project was approximately 6,000 square feet.

 This tenant finish indoor sports arena was to created for a local Alpharetta client.
 The activity areas included a football field, batting cages, and gymnastics, exercise and training spaces.
 Offices, a lobby, a party room, a kitchen and restrooms were also constructed.